lukaskierzek/SushiShop/README.md

-# Kanji Learn Web Page
+# Suhi Shop Web Page
-Web page to learn Kanji in Polish.
+Web page where you can buy sushi.

 ## Table of contents
 * [Technologies Used](#technologies-used)